1964 Expedition to the Gouffre Berger

 Dr. Colin Beighton

-The following account of the Pegasus Club Nottingham’s expedition to the Gouffre Berger in 1964 is taken verbatim from a book written by one of the members of the team, Ian Curphey.
-As yet unpublished (October 2020) the book, consisting of three volumes is entitled
+The following account of the Pegasus Club Nottingham, Expedition to the Gouffre Berger, France, in 1964 is an extract taken verbatim from a personal biography written by Ian Curphey one of the team members.

-The article is reproduced here with the Authors kind permission.
+The extracted article below is taken from Volume 1, Chapter 2, ‘Of Caves and Crags’, pages 39 - 47; and is reproduced here with Ian's kind permission.
 Copyright © Ian Curphey 2020

 A very active period followed as an intensive training programme was devised and many weekends were spent on 'Berger Meets', so designed to enable the members of the team to get to know each other and to work out the best systems for achieving our ends.
 We developed and practiced cave climbing techniques and devised and tested special equipment which we hoped would contribute to our success.
 At this time, cavers in Britain had not accepted single rope technique as a satisfactory and safe method of descent or ascent but, in view of the magnitude of the cave we were to visit, and the number of vertical pitches involved, Pete ensured that we could all abseil safely, for by using ropes for descent yet retaining ladders for climbing out, we hoped to improve our travelling speed underground.